megastep/makeself/index.md

     * **--nox11** : Disable the automatic spawning of a new terminal in X11.
     * **--nowait** : When executed from a new X11 terminal, disable the user prompt at the end of the script execution.
     * **--nomd5** and **--nocrc** : Disable the creation of a MD5 / CRC checksum for the archive.
 This speeds up the extraction process if integrity checking is not necessary.
     * **--lsm _file_** : Provide and LSM file to makeself, that will be embedded in the generated archive.
 LSM files are describing a software package in a way that is easily parseable.
 The LSM entry can then be later retrieved using the `--lsm` argument to the archive.
-An exemple of a LSM file is provided with Makeself.
+An example of a LSM file is provided with Makeself.
     * **--tar-extra opt** : Append more options to the tar command line.
     * **--keep-umask** : Keep the umask set to shell default, rather than overriding when executing self-extracting archive.
     * **--packaging-date date** : Use provided string as the packaging date instead of the current date.